ppy/osu-wiki/wiki/Disambiguation/Offset/en.md

 - Countdown offset, a setting which affects the appearance of [countdown](/wiki/Beatmapping/Countdown) before the first hit object.
 - Audio offset, or [audio lead-in](/wiki/Glossary/Lead-in).
-- Video offset, a setting that shows how soon a background video should play relatively to the audio track, if a beatmap has one.
+- Video offset, a setting that shows how soon a background video should play relatively to the audio track.